 Jack joined the team in early 2017.
 As our lead field biologist he lead the field work and population monitoring of Scarlet and Great Green Macaw populations in Costa Rica.
 He is now managing our Great Green Macaw recovery program.
 Jack has an MSc. in global wildlife health and conservation from the University of Bristol in the UK and a life-long history of supporting wildlife conservation programs.
 In 2015, he was part of the emergency investigation team that investigated the sudden die off of the Saiga antelope in Kazakhstan.

 Inspired by a trip to our Islita site in 2016, Brittany decided to leave her 5-year position as a Senior Trainer with Zoo Knoxville’s Bird Show to join our team as an Apprentice in 2017.
 She was keen to work in conservation and learn a different side of bird management.
-When her apprenticeship was over, she chose to stay on as our Bird Manager.
+When her apprenticeship was over, she chose to stay on as our Bird Manager and later moved into the role of Programs Manager.
 Before working with birds, Brittany received a BS in Journalism from The University of Tennessee in 2010 and continues to write and share her observations on animals, people and the natural world with others.